JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 julia> write_paraview(Tomo_rect,"Tomo_rect");
 julia> write_paraview(Topo_rect,"Topo_rect");
 ```
 We can now use the built-in tools of Paraview to visualise the data (see \autoref{fig:basic} b), and use this as inspiration to create an initial numerical model setup.
-It is also possible to interpolate other seismic tomography datasets to the same grid and subsequently compute a _votemap_ to count in how many tomographic models a specific seismic anomaly is present [see e.g., @Shephard_Matthews_Hosseini_Domeier_2017].
+It is also possible to interpolate other seismic tomography datasets to the same grid and subsequently compute a _votemap_ to count in how many tomographic models a specific seismic anomaly is present [see, e.g., @Shephard_Matthews_Hosseini_Domeier_2017].

 # Examples of usage
 `GeophysicalModelGenerator.jl` comes with build-in (CI/CD) tests and [tutorials](https://juliageodynamics.github.io/GeophysicalModelGenerator.jl/dev) that explain the most important use cases, from importing data to generating input model setups for numerical simulations.
 In the following, we present a number of examples that illustrate various aspects of the package.

-### Visualise data of the Alps
+### Visualise data from the Alps
-The European Alps are among the best studied mountain belts on the planet, and have therefore been the focus of numerous geological and geophysical studies.
+The European Alps are among the best-studied mountain belts on the planet and have, therefore, been the focus of numerous geological and geophysical studies.
 Different seismic tomography models have been published (using different parameterisations and datasets), but those do not necessarily agree with each other.

 In [`Tutorial_AlpineData.jl`](https://juliageodynamics.github.io/GeophysicalModelGenerator.jl/dev/man/Tutorial_AlpineData/), users learn how to load the topography of the region, import Moho data, load and visualise GPS vectors, import and plot earthquake locations, along with cross-sections through the model (\autoref{fig:alps}).